The Entanglement of Time#

 It is surprising that his work was mostly ignored by the computer science community.

-While being a finite and static description, algorithms, describe such processes that unfold in time.
+While being a finite and static description, algorithms describe such processes that unfold in time.
 In many instances they are stateful, they do work, they transform or construct something step by step in a specific order.
-If we reason about algorithm, we reason about time.
-We even reason about the amount of time an algorihm requires and call this time complexity.
+If we reason about algorithms, we reason about time.
+We even reason about the amount of time an algorithm requires and call this time complexity.
 However, it is not a specific time period but an estimation of the number of steps an algorithm requires.
-It measures not a specific time but some or many potential time(s) in which the decribed process happens.
+It measures not a specific time but some or many potential time(s) in which the described process happens.
 Therefore, without mentioning time explicitly, algorithms are a logical representation of it.
 And if they are executed, their logical time gets connected to a physical time.